yepyhardi/bioinformatix/src/content/post/240418-r-data-types.md

 R has several basic data types that are essential for any R programmer to understand.
 These data types include:

-- `Numeric`: These are the general numeric data type, which can be both integer and decimal.
-- `Integer`: This data type is used for integer values.
-- `Complex`: This data type is used for complex numbers.
-- `Character`: This data type is for text/string information.
-- `Logical`: This data type is for TRUE or FALSE (Boolean) values.
-- `Raw`: This data type is used for storing raw bytes of data.

-# Practical Usage of Each Data Type

 ## Numeric and Integer

-Numeric and Integer types are used frequently in R programming for calculations.
+`Numeric` and `Integer` types are used frequently in R programming for calculations. `Numeric` are the general numeric data type, which can be both integer and decimal, while `Integer` data type is used for integer values.
 They are crucial in bioinformatics data analysis, especially in computations involving gene sequencing data.
 For example:

 ```
 # Define a numeric variable